The Kate Middleton Effect: Meghan Markle’s Style Picks Are Flying Off The Shelves

 Since the moment Markle appeared in public with Harry wearing the style, Flint struggled to keep the flats in stock, and people who scored a pair considered themselves lucky.
 Now, so many months later, the Natalie flats are finally back in stock for the brand, but that seems unlikely to last for long.

-Another shoe choice of Meghan’s that flies off the shelves is a simple white $75 Reebok tennis shoe according to People.
+Another shoe choice of Meghan’s that flies off the shelves is a simple white $75 Reebok tennis shoe, according to People.
 The reason they’re so popular is she can wear them to yoga class, pair them with skinny jeans, or even possibly wear them with a dress depending on the occasion.
 The tennis shoe is comfortable without being too clunky.

 While The Observer put the value Meghan Markle effect far lower than the Kate Middleton effect at hundreds of millions versus billions for designers, it’s no secret that either Duchess wearing a brand causes an almost immediate uptick in sales.
 In fact, some industry experts predict the Duchess of Sussex, a former lifestyle blogger, will soon surpass her sister-in-law in terms of value for designers and brands.
 Even yellow gold jewelry received an increase in demand because of Markle’s jewelry choices.